 Can meditation really help with addiction?

-The reason that mindfulness meditation is so powerful is that it helps those in recovery to focus energy on what is most important – your relationship with yourself, a sense of connection with others and the world around us.
+The reason that mindfulness meditation is so powerful is that it helps those recovering to focus energy on what is important.
+This includes your relationship with yourself, a sense of connection with others and the world around us.

 Substance abuse is a serious issue but those suffering from addiction have options.
 While mindfulness meditation is effective, recovering addicts should consider the services of a halfway home, which is where Stairway to Freedom Sober Living can help.
 Located in the Chicago area, our sober living community is an alternative to a traditional halfway home and offers the support and structure that you or your loved one needs for long-term recovery.